 - Pages and apps can still use sponsored results, which appear to people whether or not they have Graph Search (sponsored results have been globally available since August 2012).
 There are no new ad formats available today.

-While Facebook has a number of tips on best case practise for page publication and fan acquisition which can be found here, there are things you need to keep in mind thanks to the Facebook Graph Search.
+While Facebook has a number of tips on best case practice for page publication and fan acquisition which can be found here, there are things you need to keep in mind thanks to the Facebook Graph Search.